LithiumSource/LithiumSource.github.io/hiring.md

 These positions are intern only currently and will offer helpful learning experiences for new people.
 It is backed by tokens.

-Please contact WeSpeakInCursive@proton.me for hiring/partnership.
+Please contact jtortorelli09@gmail.com for hiring/partnership.